hauke96/wiki2book/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug description
 A clear and concise description of what the bug is.

-* What was the error message?
+**What was the error message?**
-* Attach the complete log to this issue
+Give the relevant error message(s) and also attach the complete log to this issue.

 ## Reproducing the bug
 Steps to reproduce the behavior: